v1nam/wand-cli/README.md

 The list command, `wandbox --list` or `wandbox -l` is used to show the list of languages available.
 ### file
 The file command, `wandbox --file [FILE PATH]` or `wandbox -f [FILE PATH]` is used to compile a file.
+### editor
+The editor command, `wandbox --editor [editor-name]` or `wandbox -e [editor-name]` is used to open a temporary buffer in an editor to edit files, the code is run after the editor is closed, **note**: its recommended to use a terminal editor for this, gui editors can cause unexpected behaviour.
 ### theme
 The theme command, `wandbox --theme [theme name]` or `wandbox -t [theme name]` is used to change the colorscheme for the in-place text editor
 ### themelist